triyuga/port-blacksand/adventuring-gear/README.md

 * Adventuring gear, 10 gp, 2 lb.
 * A bullseye lantern casts bright light in a 60-foot cone and dim light for an additional 60 feet.
 Once lit, it burns for 6 hours on a flask (1 pint) of oil.

+### Oil (flask)
+* Adventuring gear, 1 sp, 1 lb.
+* Oil usually comes in a clay flask that holds 1 pint, and is used as fuel for lanterns.
+For full rules for oil, see listing above in **Adventuring Gear**.

 ## Pack Types